Retirement and Death Benefits Plan

 Martin Currie is required under the Finance Act 2016, as a large company, to publish our tax strategy on our website.
-Legg Mason, Inc. is our ultimate parent company and as such we publish their tax strategy, which is reviewed and updated on an annual basis:
+Franklin Resources, Inc. is our ultimate parent company and as such we publish their tax strategy, which is reviewed and updated on an annual basis:

 Martin Currie takes all complaints seriously and we are subject to the complaints handling rules set out in the FCA handbook of rules and guidance.
 Whilst Martin Currie endeavours to resolve any complaints swiftly and in a satisfactory manner, we are required to remind you that, if you are an eligible complainant, you may be entitled to raise a claim with the Financial Ombudsman Service should any complaint not be resolved to your satisfaction.